Projects

 Graphic Design by Aliona Solomadina

-The first exhibition of this work in the United States, Constructing Hope: Ukraine, focuses on decentralized reconstruction efforts, presenting the work of grassroots initiatives happening inside and outside of Ukraine.
+Chicago is the second location for this exhibition, which first ran in 2024 at the Center for Architecture in New York.
+Constructing Hope: Ukraine focuses on decentralized reconstruction efforts, presenting the work of grassroots initiatives happening inside and outside of Ukraine.
 The exhibition brings together a wide range of projects—from modular furniture designs and housing for internally displaced individuals to detailed documentation of destroyed buildings and spatial memories—to illustrate how architecture can foster mutual aid and facilitate crucial support networks for entire communities.
 Constructing Hope: Ukraine presents these resourceful initiatives to demonstrate how, even during wartime destruction, these actions provide the hope necessary to move forward.